HOME > MANCHESTER PRIDE INVESTIGATION

 Sometimes it is necessary to mention certain inviduals as part of reporting.
 Other times I refer to them by their role or job.
 But I don't condone gratuitous personal attacks or abuse.

-However I do believe there is a place for good-natured satire and humour.
+However I do believe there is a place for satire and humour.

 Do you have a hidden agenda?

 I don't think so.
 I'm not seeking fame, I'm not trying to make money out of this, promote a business, or trying to get some of the charity money to fund something.
-It's simply that I was there at the start and don't like the way things have gone over the last 10 years.
+It's simply that I was there near the start and don't like the way things have gone over the last 30 years.

 Do other protestors have a hidden agenda?

-I do think that protesting about Manchester Pride has become a bit of a bandwagon over the past two years and some of the people who have jumped aboard have an ulterior motive.
-Some seem to be using it to increase their own profile of that of their group.
+I do think that protesting about Manchester Pride become a bit of a bandwagon and some of the people who jumped aboard had various motives.
+Some seem to be using it to increase their own profile or that of their group or union.

 Your site has ads, so aren't you profiting?